 At approx. 10km-15km or so past the crossroads/Bungleboori Picnic Area is Deane’s Siding, where there are some rusty pieces of old railway engines.
 It is here where the rail-trail proper begins; the road is still a good quality gravel road but it is now obvious that is it running along the former railway.
 Deane’s Siding also marks the beginning of a long downward section – bliss on a bike!

-- Glow worm tunnel to Newnes
+Glow worm tunnel to Newnes in Sydney and Blue Mountains

 For more information and a location map please visit RailTrails Australia.